Variational formulations of transport phenomena on combinatorial meshes: Combinatorial mesh calculus variational formulations

 \section{Combinatorial mesh calculus variational formulations}

-\begin{discussion} The exterior calculus formulations in \Cref{sec:continuum} will be translated almost literally into CMC formulations.
-However, a little bit of care should be taken in light of the fact that the discrete Hodge star operators are not invertible.
-Hence, in principle, the discrete primal strong, primal weak and mixed weak formulations (both transient and steady-state) are not equivalent to one another.
-Moreover, their continuous derivations do not translate literally in the discrete setting.
-However, our numerical tests show good results, and so we will stick to the literal translations. \end{discussion} \begin{notation}[Parameters participating in the CMC model for transport phenomena] Before imposing the (strong) model, let us summarise all the parameters that will be used in all subsequent reformulations.
+\begin{remark} The exterior calculus formulations in \Cref{sec:continuum} can be translated almost literally into CMC formulations.
+Because discrete Hodge star operators are generally not invertible, primal and mixed formulations are not equivalent at the discrete level.
+In the present work, each formulation is therefore treated as a distinct discrete model rather than as an algebraically equivalent representation of the same problem. \end{remark} \begin{notation}[Parameters participating in the CMC model for transport phenomena] Before imposing the (strong) model, let us summarise all the parameters that will be used in all subsequent reformulations.
 Until the end of this section let: \begin{itemize} \item $D$ be a positive integer (space dimension); \item $\mathcal{M}$ be a $D$-dimensional oriented Riemannian mesh; \item $\mathcal{K}$ be the Forman subdivision of $\mathcal{M}$; \item $\Gamma_{\Dirichlet}, \Gamma_{\Neumann}$ form a partition of $\partial \mathcal{K}$ into Dirichlet and Neumann boundary (discrete analogue of \Cref{eq:continuum/boundary_decomposition}). \item $t_0 [\time] \in \R$ be the initial time; \item $I := [t_0, \infty)$; \end{itemize} Input parameters, initial and boundary conditions are given in \Cref{tab:discrete/parameters}.
-The unknowns are given in \Cref{tab:discrete/unknowns}. \end{notation}
+The unknowns are given in \Cref{tab:discrete/unknowns}. $S_0$ and $\widetilde{S_0}$ are defined as in \Cref{eq:continuum/amount_potential_constant} and \Cref{eq:continuum/dual_amount_potential_constant} respectively. \end{notation}

+\begin{remark} The input physical quantities ($u_0$, $f$, $g_\Neumann$, $g_\Dirichlet$, and $v$) can be provided either directly in discrete form or as discretised versions of their continuous counterparts via the de Rham map -- see \Cref{discussion:simulations/pre_processing} for further details.
+Material properties are assigned to the cells of the complex: capacity is associated with $3$-cells (and its dual with $0$-cells), while conductivity is associated with $(D-1)$-cells (and its dual with $1$-cells).
+For example, for a $1$-cell $c$, we define $(\tilde{\kappa} q)(c) = \lambda_c\, q(c)$, where $\lambda_c > 0$ is a material-specific coefficient.
+Analogous relations hold for the operators $\pi$, $\kappa$, and $\tilde{\pi}$.

+Our approach is designed to predict or derive macroscopic (emergent) properties of the complex from given local, cell-wise properties.
+This enables the analysis of heterogeneous structures with arbitrary geometric and topological complexity.
+The inverse problem -- determining local properties that give rise to prescribed macroscopic behaviour -- is a compelling and important challenge, especially in the context of materials design with target functionalities.
+While addressing this inverse problem is beyond the scope of the present work, it could be pursued via various machine learning strategies.